Buland-Choudhary/Buland-Choudhary/README.md

 ## 🎓 Education
 **University of British Columbia, Vancouver**
-_B.Sc. in Computer Engineering | September 2021 - Present_
+_B.Sc. in Computer Engineering | September 2021 - April 2025_

 - Specializing in Software Engineering
 - Currently maintaining an overall average of 87%